-5. Timing considerations for collecting evidence: Although many jurisdictions currently use 72 hours after the assault as the standard cutoff time for collecting evidence, evidence collection beyond that point is conceivable.
-Because of this, some jurisdictions have extended the standard cutoff time (e.g., to 5 days or 1 week).
+- Use kits that meet or exceed minimum guidelines for contents. - Work to standardize sexual assault evidence collection kits within a jurisdiction and across a state or territory, or for federal cases. - 5.
+Timing considerations for collecting evidence: Although many jurisdictions have traditionally used 72 hours after the assault as the standard cutoff time for collecting evidence, a large number of jurisdictions have moved toward longer time frames as cut off points.
+Many jurisdictions have now extended the standard cutoff time (e.g., to 5 days or 1 week).
+The use of such timeframes is supported by empirical evidence.
 Advancing DNA technologies continue to extend time limits because of the stability of DNA and sensitivity of testing.
 These technologies are even enabling forensic scientists to analyze evidence that was previously unusable when it was collected years ago.
-Thus, it is critical that in every case where patients are willing, examiners obtain the medical forensic history, examine patients, and document findings.
-Not only can the information gained from the history and exam help health care providers address patients' medical needs, but it can guide examiners in determining whether there is evidence to collect and, if so, what to collect.
-(SEE PAGES 67-68)
+Thus, it is critical that in every case where patients are willing, examiners obtain the pertinent medical forensic history, examine patients, and document findings.
+Not only can the information gained from the relevant history and exam help health care providers address patients' medical needs, but it can guide examiners in determining whether there is evidence to collect and, if so, what to collect.
+(SEE PAGES 81-82)